+The issue of Maimonides’s true position on whether the world was created or preexistent is one of the most complicated problems arising from the study of his Guide of the Perplexed, sparking debates among the work’s readers and commentators from the Middle Ages until present day.
+While Maimonides himself presents only three possible positions on the subject (Guide of the Perplexed 2:13), commentators have offered four possibilities as to the philosopher’s true opinion: (1) Some have claimed that Maimonides accepted the notion of creation ex nihilo; (2) some have argued that Maimonides’ position is similar to that of Plato, i.e., that the world was created from preexistent matter; (3) some have argued that Maimonides adopted Aristotle’s position that the world is eternal; (4) and finally, some have argued that he maintained a skeptical position.
+Scholars of Maimonides have developed various methods to arrive at his true opinion.
+In this article, I would like to bring evidence in favor of the first position by comparing passages in Maimonides’ halakhic work, the Mishneh Torah, that discuss the biblical Abraham, to those discussing the patriarch appearing in the Guide of the Perplexed.

+The relationship between the Mishneh Torah and the Guide of the Perplexed is a puzzle in and of itself.
+Some regard the Mishneh Torah an unphilosophical book intended for the masses and therefore not worthy of philosophical analysis.
+In recent years, however, a growing number of scholars have argued that the work does indeed contains philosophical content.
+I accept the position that the Mishneh Torah is written for “everyone, the elite as well as the masses” and therefore also contains important philosophical information.
+Since, however, the Mishneh Torah was completed almost ten years before the Guide of the Perplexed, at a time when Maimonides expended most of his energy on his halakhic writings, it reflects a less mature position.
+Only with the writing of the Guide of the Perplexed, when Maimonides was directing all his efforts to engaging directly and deeply with philosophical issues, did he present a more mature philosophical position regarding the origins of the world.

 Maimonides opened “almost all of his books” with the verse “In the name of the Lord, the God of the world” (Gen. 21:33).
 This verse describes the nature of Abraham’s calling, which Maimonides interprets, both in the Mishneh Torah and in the Guide of the Perplexed, as an effort to persuade others to abandon their idolatrous perceptions and affirm the uniqueness of God.
 Maimonides’ use of this epigraph seems to indicate that he envisioned his books as a continuation of Abraham’s original calling.
 There is, however, a difference between the way Maimonides’ describes Abraham and his calling in the Mishneh Torah and their portrayal in the Guide of the Perplexed.
 In the former, Abraham is presented as an Aristotelian philosopher, in the latter, as a biblical prophet.
 In the Mishneh Torah, Maimonides’ description of Abraham revolves around a verse that describes the “God of the World” (’El ‘olam), in the Guide of the Perplexed, Maimonides adds verses in which Abraham mentions the “heaven.”
 In this article, I shall examine these differences and suggest that they represent developments and shifts in Maimonides’ own philosophical position.

 Abraham in the Mishneh Torah